bradvin/social-share-urls/README.md

 ### Mail.ru

 * Massive security flaws were revealed in 2017 and 2018, causing Mail.ru to be added to the uBlock Origin blacklist.
 User password leak: currently active.
-Additionally, testing by Social Share dev's determined that the API no longer works.
+Additionally, testing by Social Share dev's in 2018 determined that the API no longer works.

     * ~~https://connect.mail.ru/share?share_url={url}~~